 How To Encrypt MySQL Backups on S3

 TwinDB Backup supports encrypted backup copies since version 2.11.0.
 As usual the tool supports natively backup and restore operations, if backup copies are encrypted the tool takes care of decryption.

 Travis-CI is a crucial component of Continuous Integration/Continuous Deployment.
 We use it a lot to run unit tests and build/upload Python modules.
 Recently I had to solve a problem of building RPMs on Travis-CI with Docker containers.
 In this post I will describe step-by-step how to do that.
 We distribute our backup tool as RPM packages […]

 TwinDB Talks On Percona Live 2016

 Percona Live is Christmas in the MySQL world.
 Naturally, it’s the time when friends and family come together.
 Everyone is talking about achievements of the year and making New Year’s resolutions.
 TwinDB at Percona This year, TwinDB does two talks.
 One about data recovery and the other about backups.
 The first one will be a […]

 A week or two ago, one of my former colleagues at Percona Jevin Real gave a talk titled Evolving Backups Strategy, Deploying pyxbackup at Percona Live 2015 in Amsterdam.
 I think Jervin raised some very good points about where MySQL backup solutions in general fall short.
 There are definitely a lot of tools and scripts out there that claim to […]

-mydumper is a a tool for fast reliable logical backups.
-It is an alternative to mysqldump and has many advantages over mysqldump some of which you can find below: Unlike mysqldump, mydumper is a multi-threaded backup tool which makes it a lot faster then mysqldump, as mysqldump is single threaded.
+Mydumper is a a tool for fast reliable logical backups.
+It’s an alternative to mysqldump that has many advantages over it, some of which you can find below: Unlike mysqldump, mydumper is a multi-threaded backup tool, which makes it a lot faster.
 This is especially helpful if you have very fast storage like SSDs.
 And you can utilize […]